 Repo structure

 Push from the real project root, not from a parent wrapper folder.
-This sounds stupidly obvious, but people screw it up constantly.
+This sounds obvious because it is obvious.
+People still get it wrong.

 README.md